In this section

 One project is to investigate the mechanism by which the DEAH helicase Dhr1 dislodges U3 from the pre-ribosome, a key step in ribosome biogenesis.
 We have a paper in press at PLOS Biology that identifies Dhr1 as the helicase that dislodges U3 from the pre-rRNA in vivo and we show in vitro that Dhr1 unwinds U3-pre-rRNA duplexes in a mechanism reminiscent of DEAD box proteins.

 A second project is to investigate the regulation of Dhr1 by Utp14 and the regulation of Imp3 and Imp4 by Mpp10.

 - Carl Correll, PhD, Principal Investigator

 - Jutta Beneken Heller, PhD.
-After her postdoc in the Correll Lab, Jutta became an Instructor and Research Fellow in the Department of Biology at Loyola University of Chicago.
+After her postdoc in the Correll Lab she is now a Senior lecturer at University of Washington Tacoma.